cecompte/cub3d/README.md

-*This project has been created as part of the 42 curriculum by cecompte.*
+*This project has been created as part of the 42 curriculum by cecompte and esergeev.*

 # cub3D - A Raycasting 3D Graphics Engine